samanipour/Computer-Networks/Labs/Lab-1/README.md

 ### **Exercise 1: Verify Connectivity**
 - Use `ping` to test communication between devices.
-- Use `traceroute` to check the routing path.
+- Use `trace` to check the routing path.

 ### **Exercise 2: Assign Dynamic IPs (Bonus Task)**
 - Instead of static IPs, configure **DHCP on the Mikrotik router**: